-As of September 30, 2010 2011 201 2012 2013 2014 (in thousands) Consolidated Balance Sheet Data Cash, cash equivalents and short-term investments \$ 75,939 \$ 128,984 \$ 104,782 \$ 95,109 \$ 62,598 Working capital(6) 60,064 111,687 53,194 79,289 77,935 Total assets 164,904 227,807 400,408 421,344 431,718 Total liabilities 52,530 66,394 150,405 106,465 114,735 Total stockholders' equity 112,374 161,413 250,003 314,879 316,983
+As of September 30, 2011 2012 2012 2013 2014 2015 (in thousands) Consolidated Balance Sheet Data Cash, cash equivalents and short-term investments \$ 128,984 \$ 104,782 \$ 95,109 \$ 62,598 \$ 95,465 Working capital(6) 111,687 53,194 79,289 77,935 119,225 Total assets 227,807 400,408 421,344 431,718 288,488 Total liabilities 66,394 150,405 106,465 114,735 72,486 Total stockholders' equity 161,413 250,003 314,879 316,983 216,002

 - (1) EBITDA from continuing operations and adjusted EBITDA from continuing operations are supplemental non-GAAP financial measures.
 GAAP means generally accepted accounting principles in the United States.
 EBITDA is equal to net income plus (a) interest income (expense) and other income (expense), net; (b) provision for income taxes; (c) amortization of contract intangibles; and (d) depreciation and amortization.
-Our definition of adjusted EBITDA is different from EBITDA because we further adjust EBITDA for stock based compensation expense, acquisition costs such as transaction expenses and changes in earn out estimates, and business realignment expense.
-For a description of our use of EBITDA and adjusted EBITDA and a reconciliation of these non-GAAP financial measures to net income, see the discussion and related table below. - (2) Gross merchandise volume is the total sales value of all merchandise sold through our marketplaces during a given period. - (3) Completed transactions represent the number of auctions in a given period from which we have recorded revenue. - (4) Total registered buyers as of a given date represent the aggregate number of persons or entities who have registered on one of our marketplaces. - (5) For each auction we manage, the number of auction participants represents the total number of registered buyers who have bid one or more times on that auction, and total auction participants for a given period is the sum of the auction participants in each auction conducted during that period. - (6) Working capital is defined as current assets minus current liabilities
+Our definition of adjusted EBITDA is different from EBITDA because we further adjust EBITDA for stock based compensation expense, acquisition costs such as transaction expenses and changes in earn out estimates, business realignment expense, goodwill and long-lived assets impairment, and business disposition loss.
+For a description of our use of EBITDA and adjusted EBITDA and a reconciliation of these non-GAAP financial measures to net income, see the discussion and related table below. - (2) Gross merchandise volume is the total sales value of all merchandise sold through our marketplaces during a given period. - (3) Completed transactions represent the number of auctions in a given period from which we have recorded revenue. - (4) Total registered buyers as of a given date represent the aggregate number of persons or entities who have registered on one of our marketplaces. - (5) For each auction we manage, the number of auction participants represents the total number of registered buyers who have bid one or more times on that auction, and total auction participants for a given period is the sum of the auction participants in each auction conducted during that period. - (6) Working capital is defined as current assets minus current liabilities.